club

-The Buddy Scheme is a befriending project in Kingston that matches volunteers with a "buddy" who has a learning disability or is on the Autistic Spectrum.
-The "buddy pair" then meets on a regular basis to take part in leisure activities together.
+The Buddy Scheme is a befriending project in Kingston that matches volunteers with a "buddy" who has a learning disability or autism.
+You will meet on a regular basis to take part in leisure activities together.

 The Buddy scheme helps people who are socially isolated to get out and enjoy fun activities with someone they like and trust.